organic white tea unbleached teabags

 • Plastic-Free: NO!

 I applaud Yorkshire Tea’s transparency, as they are quite honest about the plastic they use in their teabags.
-Currently, only the packs of 240 teabags are plastic free.
-All other Yorkshire Tea bags (any kind of tea by this brand) are made with plastic in the teabags themselves.
-This is not good.
-There is also the outer plastic usually wrapped around the box too.
+Currently, all Yorkshire Tea bags (any kind of tea by this brand) are made with “renewable plant plastic” which is a nice way of saying it’s PLA and therefore needs to be commercially composted.
+There is also the outer plastic usually wrapped around the box too, which can’t be composted at all.

 On a side note, I have reviewed Yorkshire Tea recently – I managed to find some individually wrapped teabags that are 100% plastic free on the outside.
 Read my Yorkshire Tea review to see for yourself.